Dear Northwest Community Church Family,

 Regarding the wearing of a mask at church:

-We are no longer going to recommend that everyone wear a mask while on the church campus.
-What we do recommend is that you do what you think is best for your own health and comfort.
+We recommend that you do what you think is best for your own health and comfort and the welfare of others.
 When you come to church, you’ll notice that some people wear a mask, but many don’t.
 Whether or not you wear a mask is completely up to your own preference.
 We will continue to provide masks in the church foyer for those who want one but do not have one.
 We will also continue to encourage frequent hand washing and/or the use of hand sanitizer.

 If you have any needs, physical or spiritual, please let us know so that we can care for you.
-We love you in Christ.
+We love you in the Lord Jesus Christ.

 Pastor Scott Christmas,